ziqilau/kdtree/README.md

 ## Data
 Our K-D Tree exploits a Point class for storing vectors.
 The users are responsible for implementing their favorite I/O, maintaining their own point data.
 Currently we only support Google protobuf for serialization.
+Please specify the /path/to/libprotobuf.so and /path/to/header-of-protobuf in Makefile if needed.

 ## Environment Requirment
   * GCC 4.9 or higher